fredsiika/30-seconds-of-c/glossary/intro-to-c.md

 **3. Output Executable:**
 A new file called an **executable** is created once the source file has successfully compiled.
 This file is the program you will run.
 This is because it contains the stream of 0s and 1s **machine code** that te computer can understand.

+### Conclusion
+- Most operating systems are written in C.
+- C is used where speed, space, and portability are important.
+- Most other computer languages are also written in C.
+- And most game software is written in C.
+---
+There are three C standards that you may stumble across.
+ANSI C is from the late 1980s and is used for the oldest code.
+A lot of things were ixed up in the C99 standard from 1999.
+And some cool new language features were added in the current standard, C11, released in 2011.
+The differences between the different versions aren’t huge, and we’ll point them out along the way.